 EU Parliament election.
-On 1st April 2019, WCS EU launched its manifesto for the 2019 European Parliament election, urging new MEPs to support policies that halt biodiversity loss, halt deforestation, stop illegal trade in timber and wildlife, tackle climate change, protect the oceans.
+On 1st April 2019, WCS EU launched its manifesto for the 2019 European Parliament election, calling on the MEP candidates to pledge to support policies that halt biodiversity loss, halt deforestation, stop illegal trade in timber and wildlife, tackle climate change, protect the oceans.
 To access our manifesto please click here.

 Post 2020 EU budget.
 On 22nd March 2019, WCS EU and other NGOs sent a letter to all MEPs welcoming the AFET/DEVE joint report on the proposal for a Regulation of the European Parliament and the Council establishing the Neighbourhood, Development and International Cooperation Instrument (NDICI) and urging them to support the joint report at the plenary vote on 26th March.
 To access the full letter please click here.